-Along with her growing media presence and reputation nationally and her recent book Teaching: notes from the front line, Debbie is very much a down-to-earth practitioner and has the knack of helping teachers understand in an uncomplicated way how complex what goes on in the classroom really is - and how this understanding makes what they do so much more rewarding.
+Still very much a down-to-earth practitioner, Debra has a knack for helping teachers understand in an uncomplicated way how complex the stuff going on in their classroom really is - and how this understanding makes what they do so much more rewarding.

 Feedback from recent events include: